2017 All-Ireland Senior Hurling Championship: Miscellaneous

-List of teams

 Broadcast Rights

 Matches will be broadcast live on television in Ireland on RTÉ and Sky Sports under a new five-year contract that was agreed in December 2016.

 In the United Kingdom, matches will be shown on Sky Sports and worldwide coverage will be provided on GAAGO.
 RTÉ Radio 1 will also have full radio rights to all championship games which were previously shared with Newstalk.

 RTÉ coverage will be shown on RTÉ One on The Sunday Game Live presented by Michael Lyster in high definition.
 Des Cahill will present The Sunday Game highlights and analysis show on Sunday evening.

 Live Hurling On TV

 RTÉ, the national broadcaster in Ireland, will provide the majority of the live television coverage of the championship in the first year of a five-year deal running from 2017 until 2021.
 Sky Sports will also broadcast a number of matches and will have exclusive rights to some games.